naomibaes/naomibaes.github.io/content/publication/preprint_2025/index.md

 ---
-title: 'A General Framework to Evaluate Methods for Assessing Dimensions of Lexical Semantic Change Using LLM-Generated Synthetic Data'
+title: 'LSC-Eval: A General Framework to Evaluate Methods for Assessing Dimensions of Lexical Semantic Change Using LLM-Generated Synthetic Data'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here